 The Real Effects of Financial Constraints: Evidence from a Financial Crisis

-We survey 1,050 CFOs in the U.S., Europe, and Asia to directly assess whether their firms are credit constrained during the global financial crisis of 2008.
-We study whether corporate spending plans differ conditional on this survey-based measure of financial constraint.
-Our evidence indicates that constrained firms planned deeper cuts in tech spending, employment, and capital spending.
-Constrained firms also burned through more cash, drew more heavily on lines of credit for fear banks would restrict access in the future, and sold more assets to fund their operations.
-We also find that the inability to borrow externally caused many firms to bypass attractive investment opportunities, with 86% of constrained U.S. CFOs saying their investment in attractive projects was restricted during the credit crisis of 2008.
-More than half of the respondents said they canceled or postponed their planned investments.
+The global credit crisis of 2008 provides a unique opportunity to study the effects of financing constraints on corporate behavior.
+Based on standard economic priors, we investigate whether this credit supply shock has a differential impact on the real and financial policies of credit constrained firms.
+In contrast to previous research, which has used proxies such as firm size and credit ratings to measure constraints, we survey 1,050 CFOs in the U.S., Europe, and Asia and directly assess whether their firms are credit constrained.
+Our evidence shows that the impact of the financial crisis is severe on credit constrained firms, leading to deeper cuts in planned R&D, employment, and capital spending.
+These firms also burn through more cash, draw more heavily on lines of credit for fear banks will restrict access in the future, and sell more assets to fund their operations.
+Using our direct measure of constraints, we also find that the inability to borrow externally causes many firms to bypass attractive investment projects, with 86% of constrained U.S. CFOs saying their investment in attractive projects has been restricted during the credit crisis of 2008 and more than half outright cancelling or postponing their investment plans.
 Our results also hold in Europe and Asia, and in many cases are stronger in those economies.
-Our analysis adds to the portfolio of approaches and knowledge about the impact of credit constraints on real firm behavior.

 Keywords: Financial crisis, financing constraints, investment spending, liquidity management, matching estimators